Dog & Cat Desexing Doncaster

 Common questions we are asked include:

-It's important to note that overfeeding is the main cause of obesity in pets, not desexing.
-After desexing, there may be a change in your pet's dietary requirements, and they may need to be fed less than before, depending on their breed, age, and activity level.
-For more information, please feel free to contact us.
+It's important to understand that overfeeding is the primary cause of pet obesity, not desexing.
+After desexing, your pet's dietary needs may change, and they may require less food than before, depending on their age, breed, and activity level.
+For more information, please contact us.

 In Australia, having a litter does not improve your cat or dog's personality or happiness.
 Unwanted kittens and puppies are still put down, so it is not recommended to have litters unless they are wanted and can be cared for.
 Early desexing also reduces the risk of mammary tumours in female dogs.

-We conduct desexing surgeries on weekdays.
-The surgery cost includes anaesthesia, hospitalisation, the procedure, and pain relief for the day.
-Additional fees are charged for IV fluids on the day.
+You can book an appointment for desexing surgeries on weekdays.
+The cost of the surgery covers anaesthesia, hospital stay, the procedure, and pain relief for the day.
+Additional charges apply for intravenous fluids on the day.

 What to do before the surgery.

-For a lower chance of post-surgery infection, please clean your dog before their surgery day.
-Keep in mind that after the surgery, your dog cannot be washed until stitches are removed.
+For a lower risk of post-surgery infection, please make sure to wash your dog before their surgery day.
+Please remember that after the surgery, your dog cannot be washed until the stitches are removed.

 After the surgery.